moorepants/eme185/content/pages/presentations.rst

 ===============

 Each team will be assigned a teaching assistant.
-During the studio sections, each team will meet with the teaching assistant and/or the instructor to discuss the weekly progress for 15 minutes.
-You must prepare an agenda for these meetings, share it with the TA the day before your studio section, and have it available during the meeting.
+During the studio sections, each team will meet with the teaching assistant for 15 minutes to discuss the weekly progress and/or the current studio activity.
+Every other week, you will additionally meet with the primary instructor for an additional 15 minutes.
+You must prepare an agenda for these meetings and have it available during the meeting. **Your in-class grade will be affected if you don't have an agenda or if you don't show up to these meetings, i.e. don't waste the instructors' time.**

 Critical Design Review
 ======================